sizer99/PyCross/README.txt

 is all it takes with the minimum output.

-You can see the effects of --force by doing: pycross.py cash_register.nono which will fail with
+You can see the effects of --force by doing: pycross.py unsolvable.nono which will fail with
    Unsolved, but couldn't find anything else to do.
 If you then use
-   pycross.py cash_register.nono --force
+   pycross.py unsolvable.nono --force
 you'll get the answer!